CartoDB/mobile-style-editor/README.md

 #### IMPORTANT

-You need to create your own `github_info.json` with the format:
+Github authentication logic is not stored in the repository, you need to create your own `github_info.json` with the format:

 ```
 {